martyndavies/writing/cloud-vision-algolia.md

 This is fine, but it’s typically an extra step to completion that delays the user experience, or the input from the user is so random (“lol doggos 😆”) that it isn’t going to make for very useful search data.

 Thankfully, it’s 2018 and technology has progressed enough that there are ways to ease this situation.
-So, I set out to create a simple image search app that uses [Algolia’s](https://www.algolia.com) powerful indexing and search experience libraries with a selection of animal photos (just because) that are automatically classified by Google Cloud’s [Vision API]([Vision API - Image Content Analysis  |  Google Cloud](https://cloud.google.com/vision/)).
+So, I set out to create a simple image search app that uses [Algolia’s](https://www.algolia.com) powerful indexing and search experience libraries with a selection of animal photos (just because) that are automatically classified by Google Cloud’s [Vision API](https://cloud.google.com/vision/).

 ![What the app looks like](https://cl.ly/2k1m0i3R2F1L/Screen%20Recording%202018-03-26%20at%2005.24%20pm.gif)